keenlycode/gnomicon/docs-src/index.html.md

 ## Features
 ---

-- 1,200+ well designed icons from https://gitlab.gnome.org/Teams/Design/icon-development-kit-www
+- 1,200+ well designed icons from [Gnome project](https://gitlab.gnome.org/Teams/Design/icon-development-kit-www)
 - Use **SVG Icons** for sharpness, scalable, easily to customize and make animation with **CSS** & **Javascript**.
-- Provide `icon.js` to use SVG Sprite as <strong>[Web Components]</strong>

 ## Update in v.41
 ---